SKorchinskiy/NFT-Platform/README.md

 ## Project Workflow

-The project is deployed using Google Cloud Platform.
+The project is deployed using Google Cloud Platform (GCP).
 You can check it [here](https://nft-platform-s27gxnquya-uc.a.run.app/marketplace)

 ## Higher level overview